 - Difficulties in flexible thinking.
 All children are creatures of routine (I had a lovely conversation the other day, during a science lesson on the digestive system, with a little girl who told me that both she and her mummy have a glass of milk before bed to help them to sleep), but some struggle with change more than others.
 Schools are fast moving places, and we expect a lot from some of our young people when we spring changes on them, or we don’t give them quite enough warning that a lesson they are really enjoying (like PE or Art) is going to stop.

 - Physical impairments.
 Some physical impairments also come with learning difficulties -which can include behaviour.
 With some children, the brakes are firmly off, and you can expect reactions to be very quick indeed.
-Some diagnoses, like ADHD, relate directly to behaviour, and the ability a child has to regulate it.
-If a child is taking medication, this can also have an effect.
+Some diagnoses, like ADHD, relate strongly to behaviour, and the ability a child has to regulate it.
+If a child is taking medication of any kind, this can also have an effect.

 - Trauma.
 Many children live in less than happy circumstances at home, and this can have huge impacts on their behaviour in school.
 They might have learned that the only way to get attention is to push themselves forwards, and any attention will do.
 They might be angry about home situations and, because they are children, they don’t know what to do about that.
 They might not have stable adults in their lives who can model for them how to negotiate their social world successfully.